Melown/mario-cloud-api/README.md

 The API-documentation uses the OpenAPI Specification(OAS) and is packed together with the [swagger-ui](http://swagger.io/swagger-ui/).
 A customized version of swagger-ui can be found in this repository.
-To see HTML generated documentation directly, you can visit [Mario REST API](http://editor.swagger.io/?url=https://raw.githubusercontent.com/Melown/mario-cloud-api/master/docs/api/index.yaml) on swagger.
+To see HTML generated documentation directly, you can visit [Melown cloud REST API](http://editor.swagger.io/?url=https://raw.githubusercontent.com/Melown/mario-cloud-api/master/docs/api/index.yaml) on swagger.

 #### Installation
 Due to some specialities of the API, you need to follow the instructions here